johanf85/home-assistant-heating-configuration/index.md

 My appartement consists of a living room, a bedroom and a kitchen.

-It has a boiler for central heating which can use a on-off control and OpenTherm.
+It has a boiler (Intergas kompakt hre 24/18) for central heating which can use a on-off control and OpenTherm.

 ### The design wishes for the system